Paradox Valley

-Paradox Valley is a basin located in western Montrose County in the U.S. state of Colorado.
+Paradox Valley is a depression located in western Montrose County in the U.S. state of Colorado.
 The dry, sparsely populated valley is named after the apparently paradoxical course of the Dolores River—instead of flowing down the length of the valley, the river cuts across the middle and through the sheer walls of large mesas on either side.
 The valley is the site of a Bureau of Reclamation salinity-control project which has caused thousands of earthquakes, and is the proposed location of a new uranium mill which would be the first built in the United States in over 25 years.

 Geography and climate

 Paradox Valley trends northwest-southeast and measures about 3 to 5 mi wide and 25 mi long.
 It lies along the extreme western edge of Colorado, close to the border with Utah, about 50 mi south of the city of Grand Junction.
 The La Sal Range rises just to the northwest in Utah.
 State Highway 90 follows Paradox Valley on its way from Naturita to the Utah state line, crossing the Dolores River Bridge near the small unincorporated town of Bedrock.
 The town of Paradox lies a few miles north of the highway.
 Elevations on the valley floor range from about 5000 ft at the Dolores River to nearly 6000 ft at the southeast end.
 Steep parallel sandstone and shale walls bound the valley to the northeast and southwest.

 The valley was named in 1875 by geologist and surveyor Albert Charles Peale after he noted that the Dolores River had a "desire to perform strange and unexpected things" in the area.
 Instead of flowing down the valley's thalweg, the river emerges from a narrow gap in one wall, cuts perpendicularly across the mostly level valley floor, and exits through another gap in the opposite wall.
 As a consequence of this unusual geography, the valley cannot be easily irrigated by the Dolores River, but springs and streams fed by snowmelt from the La Sal Range support farming in the northwestern third of the valley.

 Near the center of the valley, the town of Bedrock experiences average highs ranging from 45 F in December to 96 F in July.
 Average lows range from 13 F in December to 54 F in July.
 An average of 11 in of precipitation, including 9 in of snow, fall annually at Bedrock.